-If you think you have the right to succeed to a tenancy you need to phone us on 01226 775555 as possible to discuss the tenancy.
+If you feel that you have the right to succeed your tenancy you need to complete an Application to Succeed form.

 We will also need to see the death certificate.
 If you are not the late tenant’s husband / wife or civil partner we will also need to see evidence that you have lived at the property for at least 12 months (this could be Benefit Records, Medical Records, Tax Records, Employment Records).